Atrial Septal Defect (ASD) Repair

 Before the procedure, the surgeon will place your child under general anesthesia.
 They will then insert a balloon-like tool through a catheter, or tube.
 Once they have inserted the catheter into a blood vessel, the balloon can measure the hole and the surgeon can place the closure device in the heart.

 ASD heart surgery may be necessary for patients whose conditions cannot be treated by catheter device placement.
 If your child needs surgery, the surgeon will place them under anesthesia and connect them to a heart lung bypass machine.
 They will then sew a patch over the hole to close it.

-The risks of atrial septal defect repair include broken blood vessels, bleeding, infection, fluid around the heart or the risk of the closure device moving or falling out of place.
+Your child may need to stop taking some medications and/or refrain from eating and drinking before the procedure.
+The risks of atrial septal defect treatment include broken blood vessels, bleeding, infection, and fluid around the heart.
+It is also possible for the closure device to move or fall out of place.

 Reviewed by: Madalsa Dipak Patel, MD

 This page was last updated on: 6/21/2019 1:27:37 AM

 The Heart Program at Nicklaus Children’s Hospital provides electrocardiogram (EKG) screenings to children and young adults in the community at no cost.
 The use of an EKG is critical to help diagnose asymptomatic heart defects that may not otherwise be detected in a routine physical exam.
 Learn more.